 As the Father has loved me, so I have loved you; abide in my love.
 If you keep my commandments, you will abide in my love, just as I have kept my Father's commandments and abide in his love.
 I have said these things to you so that my joy may be in you, and that your joy may be complete.
 "This is my commandment, that you love one another as I have loved you.
 No one has greater love than this, to lay down one's life for one's friends.
 You are my friends if you do what I command you.
 I do not call you servants any longer, because the servant does not know what the master is doing; but I have called you friends, because I have made known to you everything that I have heard from my Father.
 You did not choose me but I chose you.
 And I appointed you to go and bear fruit, fruit that will last, so that the Father will give you whatever you ask him in my name.
 I am giving you these commands so that you may love one another. -John19:9-17

-As I have loved you: radical love of enemies, the poor, tax collectors, sinners, prostitutes, lepers; the relentless challenges to the righteous and pious, truth telling, table overturning, and finally cross bearing and death embracing, laying down his life for his friends.
+As I have loved you: radical love of enemies, the poor, tax collectors, sinners, prostitutes, lepers - that is to say, anybody who makes you cringe.
+Here's love's relentless challenge to the righteous and pious; truth telling, table overturning, and finally cross bearing and death embracing,and laying down your life for your friends.

 It makes me want to hide under my desk.

 I'd feel better if Jesus really ascended far away into heaven, remotely busying himself at the “right hand of the Father.”
-Unfortunately, the enthronement takes place within our own hearts.
+Unfortunately, the enthronement takes place within each and every heart.
+Your own hidden heart.
+My own imperfect, sickly heart.

 I can say that that eternal world is like the white light of the sun, in which all the colors of the rainbow are present and in which each retains its own distinctive character.
 Or I can say that it is like a symphony in which all the notes are heard in a single perfect harmony, but in which each has its own particular time and place.
 Or I can say that it is like a multitude of thoughts gathered together in a single mind which comprehends them in a single idea embracing all.
 Or going deeper, I can say that it is like a communion of persons in love, in which each understands the other and is one with the other.
 “I in them and thou in me, that they may become perfectly one.”
 This is as far as human words can go.